alexfikl/pycaputo/docs/tutorials.rst

 but here we choose ``corrector_iterations=1`` to only use a single iteration.

 Now that the solver is set up, we can simply evolve the equation time step by time step to get all the solutions.
-This will use the :func:`pycaputo.fode.evolve` iterator as follows
+This will use the :func:`pycaputo.stepping.evolve` iterator as follows

 .. literalinclude:: ../examples/brusselator-predictor-corrector.py
-    :lines: 46-62
+    :lines: 44-61
     :lineno-match:
     :language: python